Sunday, April 26, 2009

 1) Finish the ceiling in the Great Room.

-2) Move everything from the U-Haul trailer int
+2) Move everything from the U-Haul trailer into the house

 Seeing as the trailer was stuck and frozen five houses away from us we saw priority number two slide up to the number one spot and simultaneously disappear from the list altogether.
 You see, the Toyota 4-Runner we own IS NOT four-wheel-drive.
 And believe me, there were ample situations where this was demonstrated (about two-dozen times).
 I can now say, with confidence, that I am handy at putting on tire chains, and then putting them on again, and then again, and again, and again.